This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 The key issues with running a propane RV refrigerator when driving are safety-related.

 Every propane RV refrigerator has an open flame.
-Propane flowing through RV lines can be hazardous during an accident or an RV tire blowout.
+Propane flowing through RV lines can be hazardous if an accident or an RV tire blowout happens.
+Many tunnels require anyone carrying LP gas to turn off the supply when traveling through.
+Some prohibit any kind of propane cargo whatsoever.

 Don’t chance it.
 Be safe and shut the refrigerator off when you start moving.

-In fact, do it before you approach a fuel station or propane fill station.
+In fact, do it before you approach a fuel station or propane tank fill service.
 For ultimate safety while driving with a propane RV refrigerator, water heater, and other appliances, turn them off.

 Do you care about the safety of you and your passengers?
-Just don’t drive with your RV refrigerator running.
+Just don’t drive with your absorption fridge running.

 Off propane RV refrigerators keep cold for hours

 How many hours do you drive your RV to get to your destination?
 Probably no more than five or six, right?
 It’s just too exhausting to do otherwise.
 In that case, you’re in luck.
-For the average RV trip length, the refrigerator maintains a cold enough internal temperature to keep food cold.
+For the average RV trip length, the refrigerator maintains a cold enough internal temperature to keep food cold during cooler months, and even when it’s hot outside.

 How to Keep the RV Refrigerator Cold

-Still worried about spoiled food?
+Still worried about spoiled food when the outside ambient temperature is too high?
 Buy blue ice instead of driving with your RV refrigerator on.
 Freeze several ice packs the night before departure day.
+Plastic water bottles are good too.
 Put them in the refrigerator to keep everything cold while traveling.

 This post may contain affiliate links or mention our own products, please check out our disclosure policy here.